How to Photograph the Northern Lights in 7 Steps

 The good news is that, with the advancement of camera technology, photographing the Northern Lights is becoming increasingly easier these days.
 But that doesn't mean there aren't tricks to taking great photos of the aurora.

-Obviously you will need a camera to capture the Northern Lights.
+You will need a camera to capture the best photos of the Northern Lights.
 While fancy DSLR cameras will undoubtedly have the ability to capture great images, you don't necessarily need expensive equipment to get decent shots.
-I was shooting with an Olympus E-P2 (a mirrorless model in Olympus' PEN line) with a 14-45mm and a 17mm lens and got great shots.
+On my first aurora chasing trip, I was shooting with a mirrorless Olympus PEN model camera with a 14-45mm and a 17mm lens, and got great shots.
 Others were photographing with point-and-shoot cameras and also got decent images.
-These days, I would recommend the Olympus OM-D E-M5 Mark II with a 12-40mm Pro lens, which is my current setup.

 The key is that you ideally need to be able to adjust things like shutter speed and focus on your camera – meaning having a “manual mode” on your camera is vital.